 So, read Kitty's answers below while you listen to 45 minutes of bizarre, unadulterated oddness from The Pom-Poms.
 It'll probably be the first time in a long time that you've heard to "Shawty Wanna Fuck" in its entirety.

 Noisey: How are we meant to enjoy the mix?
 What's the perfect setting?

-I would NEVER say "synaesthesia is probably real in some way but I strongly doubt it makes you see colours" because I'm very afraid of certain British pop stars.
-Instead, I will say that this mix is fluorescent yellow with swirls of a very nice cobalt blue.
+I would NEVER say "synesthesia is probably real in some way but I strongly doubt it makes you see colors" because i'm very afraid of certain British pop stars.
+Instead, i will say that this mix is fluorescent yellow with swirls of a very nice cobalt blue.

 Was there any specific concept to the mix?

-Do you have a favourite moment on this mix?
+Do you have a favorite moment on this mix?

-I'm pretty sure the Leonardo DiCaprio line is my favourite, because Sam wrote it and added a laugh track for like 30 seconds that i ended up cutting down because I still don't even understand the joke.
-The best MUSIC-Y part is when I put the salmon dance vocals over a cute future bass song.
+I'm pretty sure the Leonardo DiCaprio line is my favorite, because Sam wrote it and added a laugh track for like 30 seconds that i ended up cutting down because i still don't even understand the joke.
+The best MUSIC-Y part is when i put the salmon dance vocals over a cute future bass song.

 This is the only mix I've ever heard that brings in time-travel dialogue and a laugh track.
 What pushed you towards... a sci-fi sitcom mix?
 Did you know right away that you wanted to cut this up with a narrative that involves Leonardo DiCaprio's engagement party?